jhudsl/OTTR_Template/README.md

 # {Course Name}

-This course was created from [this github template](https://github.com/jhudsl/DaSL_Course_Template_Bookdown).
+This course was created from [this GitHub template](https://github.com/jhudsl/DaSL_Course_Template_Bookdown).

 You can see the rendered course material here: {Link to rendered bookdown and/or to the Leanpub.
 Will look something like: https://jhudatascience.org/{Course_Name}}

-If you would like to contribute to this course material, take a look at the [getting_started.md](./getting_started.md).
+If you would like to contribute to this course material, take a look at the [getting started GitHub wiki pages](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/wiki).

 ## About this course